croxton/imgixer/README.md

 ## Extended parameter set

 **Supported by Imgix and Imagekit only**.
-There may be some variations in image output as the behaviour of parameters does not always directly correlate, so experimentation is advised.
+There may be some variation in image output as the behaviour of parameters does not always directly correlate between services.

 #### blur
 Applies a Gaussian style blur to your image, smoothing out image noise.